 The City is an entitlement jurisdiction in the Community Development Block Grant (CDBG) program and receives an annual allocation of funds from the Department of Housing and Urban Development (HUD).
 HUD requires entitlement jurisdictions to complete a Five-Year Consolidated Plan in order to receive CDBG funds.
 Cities are obligated to spend their funds in accordance with the priority needs identified in their Consolidated Plan.
-The City's most recent Consolidated Plan expires at the end of the fiscal year.
+The City's most recent Consolidated Plan expired June 30, 2020.
 Therefore, a new Consolidated Plan has been developed to comply with HUD's requirements.
 HUD also requires the City prepare an Action Plan that describes how the annual allocation of CDBG funds will be utilized to address the needs identified in the Five-Year Consolidated Plan.
 Additionally, the City must also have in place a Citizen Participation Plan that governs the City's outreach efforts for all matters pertaining to the CDBG program.